Srinisha Jayaseelan: Television

 Srinisha debuted on television in the second season of Super Singer Junior.
 She was eliminated from the competition as a semi-finalist.
 She later appeared as a guest performer and backing vocalist in subsequent seasons of the show, and competed in other Vijay TV music competitions.
 Srinisha was also a part of the team 'Chennai Rockstars' in the first season and team 'White Devils' in the second season of the Super Singer T20.
 'White Devils' team was crowned the title winner of the competition after delivering outstanding performances during the finals and throughout the competition.

-In the year 2020, she gained popularity through her performances when she participated in the reality show Super Singer Champion of Champions featuring the Super Singer Stars, where she performed along with her team 'Bachelor Band' that included playback singer Sam Vishal and DJ Sudhan aka DJ Black.
+In the year 2020, she gained popularity through her performances when she participated in the reality show Super Singer Champion of Champions featuring the Super Singer Stars, where she performed along with her team 'Bachelor Band' that included playback singer Sam Vishal and DJ Sudhan DJ Black.
 According to sources, Bachelor Band was the first ever team to use a DJ in a musical show in the south.
 With this unique combo of musicians, they made their way into the finals as a direct finalist along with the Nighty Boys (Srinivasan Raghunathan, Diwakar and Manoj) and the Ooo Team (Maalavika Sundar, Santhosh Hariharan and Rangapriya).